 In the oneM2M, two basic types of entities are defined.
 One is an Application Entity (AE) and the other is a Common Services Entity (CSE).
-As shown in figure 7.1, the previous use case is modelled using oneM2M entities:
+As shown in figure 7-1, the previous use case is modelled using oneM2M entities:

 Each sensor and the smartphone hosts an AE.
 The AE resides in the Application Dedicated Node is called ADN-AE.